pimusicbox/pimusicbox/Create Pi MusicBox.rst

 	RAMLOCK=yes

-This will run more stuf in RAM, instead of the SD-Card.
+This will run more stuff in RAM, instead of the SD-Card.

 **Less Turbo**